As QAnon grew, Facebook and Twitter missed years of warning signs about the conspiracy’s violent nature

 “These accusations were so deranged,” said researcher Travis View, who co-hosts a podcast called “QAnon Anonymous” and has watched in growing horror as the conspiracy theory grew.
 “I always knew it would get to the point where people would ask: How did it get to this point?
 How did it get so bad?”

-One key answer, say researchers who have studied QAnon, was Silicon Valley’s fierce reluctance to act as “an arbiter of truth” even as disinformation with potentially dangerous consequences ran rampant across its platforms.
-Mainstream social media companies permitted the growth of the conspiracy theory in part because they considered it authentic domestic political speech at a time when President Trump and other Republicans were bashing the firms for alleged bias against conservatives, say people familiar with internal debates at the companies.
+One key answer, researchers who have studied QAnon say, was Silicon Valley’s fierce reluctance to act as “an arbiter of truth” even as disinformation with potentially dangerous consequences ran rampant across its platforms.
+Mainstream social media companies permitted the growth of the conspiracy theory in part because they considered it authentic domestic political speech at a time when President Trump and other Republicans were bashing the firms for alleged bias against conservatives, people familiar with internal debates at the companies say.

 Twitter’s head of site integrity, Yoel Roth, acknowledged his company had been slow.
 “Whenever we introduce a change to our policies, we can look back and wish that we’d introduced it earlier.
 And I think in the case of QAnon in particular, there were signals that I wish we and the entire industry and the world had responded to sooner,” he said in an interview.

 Facebook spokesman Andy Stone said his company had done all it could.
-“Removing hundreds of QAnon Pages and groups, restricting the reach of many more, and soon prohibiting anyone from running ads that praise or support QAnon are not the actions of a company afraid of upsetting QAnon supporters," he said.
+“Removing hundreds of QAnon pages and groups, restricting the reach of many more, and soon prohibiting anyone from running ads that praise or support QAnon are not the actions of a company afraid of upsetting QAnon supporters," he said.
 “It’s the important work we’ve done in consultation with outside experts.”

 Facebook and Twitter did take actions against individual QAnon accounts and pages in the years before the recent crackdowns, including in April, when Facebook took down five pages and six QAnon-affiliated groups that had amassed more than 100,000 members and followers.